urmilasalke/docker/README.md

 # Docker

-Docker provides the ability to package and run an application loosely isolated environment called a container
+Docker provides the ability to package and run an application loosely isolated environment called a container.Docker is an open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+With Docker, you can manage your infrastructure in the same ways you manage your applications.